cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 slip based on the conditions before the fault has begun to slip or as the fault slips and the stress field around the slipped patch is evolving.

 The direction of slip is given by the coseismic slip models, which are the net slip from the earthquake; this is described in Section 4.2.
-A consideration of rake variability during the rupture would be excellent but unfortunately we do not have the data to do this.
+We think the reviewer is addressing whether under the Wallace-Bott assumption the final coseismic slip rake is parallel to the direction of maximum shear stress accumulated on the fault prior to slip initiation, and that dynamic stresses do not affect the coseismic slip rake.
+We address this point in comment 8 above.

 **C4.7**